-A hearing before the Rental Officer is scheduled for all applications.
 In the event the parties resolve the dispute themselves before the Rental Officer makes a decision on the matter, the applicant may withdraw their application.
 In most cases the hearing proceeds as scheduled - either because the parties cannot agree or because one of the parties wants a decision which can be enforced if the other party fails to comply with its terms.
 The parties will have the opportunity at the hearing to present their respective cases and, after hearing the evidence and testimony of both parties, the Rental Officer will render a decision.
-A written order and reasons for decision will follow.
+A written order will follow.

-Rental Officer orders are binding on both parties and can be made enforceable by filing them in the Registry of the Supreme Court of the Northwest Territories.
+Rental Officer orders are binding on the parties and can be made enforceable by filing them in the Registry of the Supreme Court of the Northwest Territories.
 Once filed, the order is deemed to be an order of the Supreme Court.